k4lizen/formal_pledge/README.md

 ```
 `exec_function` is a function which takes the payload as the only parameter and returns the string the program returns, along with the process. `formal_pledge` will take care of closing the process.

-On the first run, the `offsets.txt` file will be generated in the **installation directory**, this step is skipped in subsequent runs.
+On the first run, the `offsets.txt` file will be generated, this step is skipped in subsequent runs.

 ## Example
 Can also be seen/run in the `example` directory.